tikv/tikv/README.md

 ## Setting Up a Development Workspace

-The TiKV codebase is primarily written in Rust, but has components written in C++ (RocksDB) and Go (for protobufs).
+The TiKV codebase is primarily written in Rust, but has components written in C++ (RocksDB) and Go (gRPC).
 In order to provide consistency and avoid opinion-based arguments, we make extensive use of linters and automated formatting tools.
 Additionally, due to Rust's youth we are currently utlizing nightly builds which provide access to many useful features.

 ### Checking Your Prerequisites